 Increase your average order amount through cross-selling, up-selling, and bundling.

 One way to increase your average order amount all year long is through up-selling and cross-selling related products.
 Maybe you sell handcrafted soap, and customers who frequently buy your lavender-scented soap at craft shows also buy your chamomile bath salts at the same time.
 Using that knowledge, you’ll also want to make sure that your online customers have the chance to buy these products together too.
-By cross-selling each product from the related product page, your customers are more likely to add both products to their shopping cart.
+By cross-selling each product from the related product page, your customers are more likely to add both products to their shopping carts.

 Bundling is another great way to increase your average order value.
 If there are products that people frequently buy together, you might want to create a bundle to make it even easier for them to buy.
 Using the above example, you might create a “Sleepytime Relaxing Bath Gift Set” that includes your lavender-scented soap, chamomile bath salts, and a massaging body scrub.
 You’ll sell this bundle for a slightly discounted price compared to what it would cost for the customer to purchase each product separately.